vinniewrote/green-energy-gatsby/src/pages/about/index.md

 Green Energy Consultants is capable of providing a thorough, customer focused, energy needs analysis and a detailed competitive energy cost analysis on a customer by customer and facility to facility basis.

 Green Energy Consultants also provides Demand Side Management products and services designed to reduce kw and therm/btu demand and consumption at each customer load center, reduce carbon emissions and decrease greenhouse gases, all while saving our customers money.
+  image1:
+    alt: A close-up of a paper filter filled with ground coffee
+    image: /img/products-grid3.jpg
+  image2:
+    alt: A green cup of a coffee on a wooden table
+    image: /img/products-grid2.jpg
+  image3:
+    alt: Coffee beans
+    image: /img/products-grid1.jpg
+full_image: /img/products-full-width.jpg

+---